 Now, forty-five years after “A Meeting With Medusa”, Baxter and Reynolds have joined forces to produce The Medusa Chronicles, a novel “inspired by” Clarke’s novella.

 Strangely, this isn’t even the first novel to be based on that novella.
 In 1990, Paul Preuss gave us The Medusa Encounter.
 It was the fourth of a series of six novels based on Clarke short stories (the Venus Prime series), which had started life in the 1980s as a draft for a computer game.
 The novels take the settings from six Clarke stories, and incorporate them into the adventures of a young woman travelling around the solar system.
 Clarke’s name featured prominently on the covers, and the primitive wireframe graphics from the cancelled game were incorporated as illustrations.
-(Preuss tells the full story of how the novels came into existence on his blog.)
 I have the first three novels in the Tor edition, and the second three from Avon.
 The difference in choice of cover art is striking, with each of the Tor covers (example below) depicting a head-and-shoulders view of a young woman in reflective mood, illuminated by hi-tech lighting.
 Avon, on the other hand (example above) obviously decided to pitch straight for teenage boys of all ages.

 Anyway, back to Baxter and Reynolds.
 This book sticks tightly to the content of the original novella.
 In fact, the novella is essentially the missing first chapter of the novel, which picks up the threads of Clarke’s story a few months later, and continues it into the indefinite future.
 Clarke’s central character, Howard Falcon (the pilot of the Jovian balloon expedition) is again the central character of the novel.
 There’s a Big Reveal concerning Falcon at the end of Clarke’s novella which I’m reluctant to disclose, although it’s necessarily given away in the opening chapter of this book.
 Clarke closes his story by hinting at what Falcon’s future will be, and Baxter and Reynolds have set themselves the challenge of fleshing out Clarke’s hint in a way that’s faithful to the original story and Clarke’s particular vision of the future of humanity.